-The servant work of the Free Clinic could not have been accomplished without the undergirding support of Skaggs Regional Medical Center.
-Not only does the hospital provide free lab tests and free X Rays, but has provided computer hardware and software, and allowed the clinic to use the Skaggs patient information website.
-In addition the Dietary Department provides box meals for the volunteers of each evening clinic.
-In July, 2012 Skaggs leased to the Free Clinic a beautiful office suite in the Medical Plaza in Hollister for one dollar per year!
-Again, we were all overwhelmed by the generosity poured out which has truly come from God’s hand through others.
+The servant work of the Free Clinic could not have been accomplished without the full support of Skaggs Regional Medical Center.
+Not only does the hospital provide free lab tests and X Rays, but has provided computer hardware and software.
+In addition they allowed us to use their patient information website.
+The Dietary Department provides box meals for the volunteers of each evening clinic.
+In July, 2012 Skaggs leased to the Free Clinic a beautiful of

 Within the first year of the clinic operation Ed Williams believed God had used him to complete his administrative work at the clinic, and the job of Executive Director was assumed by Jerry Lilley on a “temporary” basis.
 Jerry and his wife Carolyn were founding owners of Lilley’s Landing, a lakeside fishing resort on Lake Taneycomo.
 His background was that he was the CEO of Labette County Medical Center in Parsons, Kansas for 30 years before his retirement and their move to Branson.
 Jerry’s expertise and wisdom in managing the clinic was profound, and I told him on more than one occasion that he needed to remain the “temporary director” until Jesus returns.
 In the latter part of 2011, Jerry was diagnosed with liver cancer and underwent multiple therapies throughout 2012, but his condition gradually worsened.
 Many days he came to the clinic and worked until he was almost too weak to stand.
 Jerry’s service for the Lord was completed and he departed this life on September 26, 2012.
 Tragically, one week prior to Jerry’s death, Ed Williams suffered a massive stroke and remained in a coma in Mercy Hospital in Springfield, where he departed this life on the day of Jerry’s burial, September 29, 2012.
 Two of the men God used to start and maintain the Free Clinic were called home to their Savior within a few days of each other.